 He actually told this Samaritan woman at the well that He was the Messiah.
 Studies show that this was the only time He voluntarily announced this to anyone, until His appearance before Pilate upon His arrest.

-There were other references, such as when He announced the beginning of His ministry by quoting from Isaiah 61; and Peter's acknowledgement of His being the Christ, but this was possibly the only time He revealed His true identity while witnessing.
+There were other references, such as when He announced the beginning of His ministry by quoting from Isaiah 61; and when Peter proclaimed Him to be the Christ, but this was possibly the only time He revealed His true identity while witnessing.

 John the Baptist said he was not worthy to even untie Jesus' shoes, yet here is Jesus reaching out to this Samaritan woman, who was of a different race, a different society, living in adultery.

 This woman, without a name, and who doesn't appear again in Scripture, was an outcast in her own society.
 Jesus reached out to her and she reached back.
-We can only wonder how many millions she has witnessed to over the centuries.
-She is certainly
+We can only wonder how many millions she has witnessed to over the centuries, and she has certainly witnessed to me.

 The Samaritans considered themselves, (not the Jews), to be the true heirs of God’s promises to Israel.